register now for updates

 Buffalo Trace Distillery

 The earliest reference to the drinking, if not distillation, of whiskey in Kentucky dates to June 12, 1775, when Englishman Nicholas Cresswell, after hunting buffalo (“a sort of wild cattle”) paid a visit to Capt.
 Hancock Lee at his camp on the Elkhorn Creek.
 Cresswell records, “Went to Captn.
-Lee's camp, who treated me very kindly with a dram of Whiskey.”
+Lee\'s camp, who treated me very kindly with a dram of Whiskey.”
 No mention is made of where Lee obtained the whiskey, and in all likelihood an early surveyor and settler like Lee would not have lugged a still with him through the Cumberland Gap from Virginia for operation in Kentucky; the whiskey was probably a supply on Lee’s expedition.
 But Capt.
-Lee went on later that month to found Leestown, where the Cove Spring empties into the Kentucky River, just upriver from downtown Frankfort.
-Distilling would take place on this site virtually uninterrupted to the present day (well, there was a slight, unfortunate blip from 1919-1930), headed by such giants of the industry as Edmund Haynes Taylor, George T. Stagg and Col. Albert B. Blanton.
+Lee went on later that month to found Leestown, where the Cove Spring empties into the Kentucky River, just barely downriver from present day downtown Frankfort.
+Distilling would take place on this site virtually uninterrupted to the present day (there was a slight, unfortunate blip from 1919-1930), headed by such giants of the industry as Edmund Haynes Taylor, George T. Stagg and Col. Albert B. Blanton, and Elmer T. Lee.
 And today, since the turn of the 21st century, the distillery hard at work at this confluence of history—since 1999 it is called Buffalo Trace—ranks as one of the best in the world, the pacesetter of innovation in the Bourbon industry, and a dynamic force in modern American drink.

 Buffalo Trace produces the most progressive, complete range of American whiskey available today.
 Along with well-executed traditional Bourbon brands your grandparents might have drunk like Ancient Age, there is the flagship brand Buffalo Trace, for which the producer tastes every barrel in the batch.
 They produce the Weller and Van Winkle brands and thus preserve the tradition of wheated Bourbon that begat the Stitzel-Weller and Rip Van Winkle lines and proved influential at Makers Mark.
 These three whiskeys—Ancient Age, Buffalo Trace, and W.L.
 Weller—comprise three distinct Bourbon grain bills, two with rye and of course the wheated Weller family.
 They also make a riveting straight rye, Sazerac, at six years old, and—for what it’s worth because we are, after all, about whiskey on this page—a from-scratch, organic all-corn vodka.

-As innovators, their Master Distiller Emeritus Elmer T. Lee back in 1984 created Blanton’s, the first single barrel Bourbon, and today they bottle an additional four different single barrel brands.
-In 2002, their Antique Collection, an extremely coveted annual release of five whiskeys, burst like a bombshell on the Bourbon scene, particularly George T. Stagg which stands, Zeus-like, above the fray, a whiskey which at approximately 15 years and at uncut barrel proof ranging from 129° to over 140°, rates as one of the greatest Bourbons ever produced and, like a 1961 first-growth Bordeaux, belies the notion that Bourbon can’t make old bones in the aging warehouse.
+As innovators, their Master Distiller Emeritus Elmer T. Lee back in 1984 created Blanton’s, the first single barrel Bourbon—an event which forever changed the Bourbon industry—and today they bottle an additional four different single barrel brands, including an eponymous bottling in honor of Mr. Lee.
+In 2002, their Antique Collection, an extremely coveted annual release of five whiskeys, burst like a bombshell on the Bourbon scene, particularly George T. Stagg which stands, Zeus-like, above the fray, a whiskey which at approximately 15 years and at full barrel proof, rates as one of the greatest Bourbons ever produced and, like a 1961 first-growth Bordeaux, belies the notion that Bourbon can’t make old bones in the aging warehouse.
 Beginning in 2006 Buffalo Trace began releasing their Experimental Collection, an ongoing exploration of the future of American whiskey, drawing on several thousand barrels of experiments laid down at the distillery—new charred French oak, rice and barley whiskey, wine finishes, double barrel aging, all sorts of stuff.
 In 2009 they purchased the Tom Moore (i.e. Barton Brands) distillery in Bardstown, bringing yet another distillery into the fold for a total of four distillery installations (along with the micro pot-still they have installed at Frankfort, and the A. Smith Bowman distillery in Virginia).
 And they reacquired, at long last, Old Taylor, the whiskey brand bearing the name and likeness of the great E.H.
 Taylor, for which they have big plans.
 In terms of progressive Bourbon business philosophy, pretty much the rest of the industry can be clearly discerned in Buffalo Trace’s rear view mirror.

 But this portfolio, all about American whiskey and its history and its future, is not for me the most remarkable thing about Buffalo Trace.
 It’s the spirit with which they charge into a brave new world of Bourbon, even the courage they display in developing new products and trying new ideas.
 They listen to their customers; they respond to consumers (George T. Stagg itself was developed at a customer’s suggestion).
 As a retailer, they allow me not only extraordinary freedom in bottling my own barrels for The Party Source, but allow me to get inside the warehouse and the quality lab and the regauging room to craft my own experimental whiskey.
 Imagine the confidence, the fearlessness required to grant such access!
 They do not, as some larger liquor companies do, sit entrenched behind a stalwart label, buying brands for their market share, waiting for the next conglomerating multinational dissolution and merger.
 They are owned by a family business, Sazerac, out of New Orleans; they have partnered with Julian Van Winkle to supply him in his own richly endowed family heritage with whiskey.
 It matters to Buffalo Trace that they own the keys to Old Taylor.
 For these reasons, at this time and until further notice, I rank them first among equals in the Bourbon business.

 Buffalo Trace Distillery at once preserves tradition, and advances the cause of new whiskey.
-How fitting, how American, that the Kentucky distillery borne up on a kindly first dram should today work in the uttermost vanguard of American whiskey.
+How fitting, how American, that the Kentucky distillery borne up on a kindly first dram in the year before the Revolution should today work in the uttermost vanguard of American whiskey.
 With one foot they stride into the 21st century, followed by a legion of newly impassioned, ever more informed and thoughtful whiskey drinkers.
 The other foot…stands firmly planted on that river bank in 1775, in the track of a buffalo on the trace, carving a native whiskey out of the wilderness.

 Party Source Private Barrel Whiskeys from Buffalo Trace